empdarkness/altair/README.md

 - **Riven**
 	- Usage: `!riven <MR REQUIREMENT> <MODRANK> <ROLLS>`
 		- Calculates Kuva spent and the Endo you would obtain from disolving riven mods.
+		- Endo cost is estimated since we don't have an exact formula.
 - **Baro**
 	- Usage: `!baro`
 		- Posts Baro Ki'Teers current inventory.